Bay of Plenty Region: Demographics

-Of those at least 15 years old, 43,086 (17.6%) people had a bachelor's or higher degree, and 46,263 (18.9%) people had no formal qualifications.
-The median income was $29,100, compared with $31,800 nationally.
-35,295 people (14.4%) earned over $70,000 compared to 17.2% nationally.
-The employment status of those at least 15 was that 114,264 (46.8%) people were employed full-time, 37,503 (15.4%) were part-time, and 10,926 (4.5%) were unemployed.
+Of those at least 15 years old, 42,465 (15.9%) people had a bachelor's or higher degree, 145,284 (54.3%) had a post-high school certificate or diploma, and 66,879 (25.0%) people exclusively held high school qualifications.
+The median income was $39,000, compared with $41,500 nationally.
+26,280 people (9.8%) earned over $100,000 compared to 12.1% nationally.
+The employment status of those at least 15 was that 129,156 (48.2%) people were employed full-time, 37,209 (13.9%) were part-time, and 9,216 (3.4%) were unemployed.

+The region has smaller populations of Pasifika and Asians than other regions.

 The Bay of Plenty is the fifth-most populous region in New Zealand, accounting for % of the national population.

 The coast is dotted with several sizeable settlements, the largest of which is the conurbation of the city of Tauranga and its neighbour Mount Maunganui in the west.
 The town of Whakatāne is located in the centre of the coast.
 Other towns of note include Waihi Beach, Katikati, Maketu, Pukehina Beach and Ōpōtiki.

 Most of the population along the coast is concentrated in the western and central parts of the shore; the eastern part is sparsely populated hill country.
 The region has the third-highest regional population density in New Zealand, with only the 11th-largest land area.
 The major population centres are Tauranga, Rotorua and Whakatāne.

 Significant horticultural, forestry and tourism industries are well established in the region.
 However, the Bay of Plenty is the third-most economically deprived region in New Zealand, with the eastern districts being among the least economically developed in the country.
-However, in 2011 Business & Economic Research Limited (BERL) identified the Bay of Plenty as one of the top performing regions in economic development, ranking second behind Auckland.
-It had the highest employment and GDP growth for 2011 and had the fastest growing medium term GDP.
-Tauranga, the region's largest commercial centre, was named New Zealand's top city for economic performance for the 2011 year.

 Urban areas

-Ethnicity/identity

-In the 2018 census, ethnicities were 73.6% European/Pākehā, 29.1% Māori, 3.5% Pacific peoples, 7.2% Asian, and 1.8% other ethnicities.
-People may identify with more than one ethnicity.

-Only 18.6% of the regional population was born overseas, compared with 27.1% nationally.
-English is the most widely spoken language.
-Te Reo Māori is the most common minority language, spoken by 8.6% of the population, compared with 4.0% nationally.